Controlling Hallucinations at Word Level in Data-to-Text Generation: Results

 \textbf{Comparison with SOTA systems.} Tab.~\ref{tab:auto-eval} shows the performances of our model and all baselines according to the metrics of Sec.~\ref{subsec:metrics}.
 Two qualitative examples are presented in Figure~\ref{fig:ex_quali_wikibio} and more are available in Appendix~\ref{appendix-sec:model-outputs}.

 First of all, reducing hallucinations is reached with success, as highlighted by the hallucination rate ($1.43\%$ vs. $4.20\%$ for a standard encoder-decoder and $10.10\%$ for the best SOTA model on BLEU).
-The only model who gets a lower hallucination rate ($0.74\%$, corroborated by its PARENT-precision of $80.9\%$), \textit{stnd\_filtered}, achieves such a result at a high cost.
+The only model which gets a lower hallucination rate ($0.74\%$, corroborated by its PARENT-precision of $80.9\%$), \textit{stnd\_filtered}, achieves such a result at a high cost.
 As can be seen in Figure~\ref{fig:ex_quali_wikibio} where its output is factual but cut short, its sentences are the shortest and the most naive in terms of the Flesch readability index, which is also reflected by a lower BLEU score.
 The high PARENT precision -- mostly due to the shortness of the outputs -- is counterbalanced by a low recall: the F-measure indicates the overall lack of competitiveness of this trade-off.
 This shows that the naive approach of simply filtering training instances is not the appropriate solution for hallucination reduction.
 This echoes \citep{Filippova2020hallucinations} who trained a vanilla network on the cleanest $20$\% of the data and found that predictions are more precise than those of a model trained on $100$\% but that PARENT-recall and BLEU scores are low.

-At the other extreme, the best model in terms of BLEU, \textit{hier}, falls short regarding precision, suggesting that often the generated text is not matched in the input table, an issue also reflected by the highest hallucination rate of all models ($10.10\%$).
-This could be due to the introduction of their auxiliary training tasks which drive the decoder to better mimic human behavior, often to an excess.
+At the other extreme, the best model in terms of BLEU, \textit{hier}, falls short regarding precision, suggesting that often the generated text is not matched in the input table; this issue is also reflected by the highest hallucination rate of all models ($10.10\%$).
+A reason could be the introduction of their auxiliary training tasks which often drive the decoder to excess in mimicking human behavior.
 While BLEU score improves, overall factualness of outputs decreases, showing that the model picks up domain lingo (how to formulate ideas) but not domain insight (which ideas to formulate) (see Figure~\ref{fig:ex_quali_wikibio}).
 This is in line with \citep{Reiter2018,Filippova2020hallucinations} who argue that BLEU is an inappropriate metric for generation tasks other than machine translation.

 The analysis of \textit{hsmm}, and especially of its relatively weak performance both in terms of BLEU and PARENT, highlights the insufficiency of the multi-branch architecture by itself.
-This reinforces the need of an additional supervision regarding hallucinations, satisfied by our labeling procedure.
+This reinforces the need of the additional hallucinations supervision provided by our labeling procedure.